johnpancoast/kohana-babble/README.md

 kohana-babble
 =============
-A RESTful API module for the Kohana PHP framework aiming to adhere to all of the tenets of the REST architecture This is also a learning experience for me.
+A RESTful API framework module for the Kohana PHP framework aiming to adhere to all of the tenets of the REST architecture This is also a learning experience for me.
 =)